 What I’d Do With 100,000 British Airways Avios – Maximizing the Chase British Airways Visa

-Another card I want to look at in our series of maximizing credit card offers is the Chase British Airways Visa credit card – what are its key perks and benefits?
+With an improved welcome offer, let’s re-visit maximizing the Chase British Airways Visa credit card.
+What are its key perks and benefits?
 What’s the best way to spend those 100,000 British Airways Avios?
 In this article, we’ll take a deep dive on the Chase British Airways Visa to look at what it offers to the consumer.
 After we get to know the card, I’ll show you how I would go about maximizing the Chase British Airways Visa and the Avios earned from the welcome offer.

 Chase British Airways Visa Signature Card Benefits

 The Chase British Airways Visa is not a card I see discussed often, which I find surprising.
 It offers numerous consumer protections and ongoing benefits for a low annual fee.
-It also has a massive welcome offer that comes in 2 tiers.
+It also has a massive welcome offer that is the same amount of points as previous but with reduced spending requirements.
 Here are the important details of the welcome offer: